5 things to know for November 16: Capitol riot, China, Russia, Covid-19, Afghanistan – KION546

 THIS JUST IN …

-Two explosions have rocked the Ugandan capital’s city center, with three police officers killed and 27 injured.
+Two explosions have rocked the Ugandan capital’s city center, with three people killed and 33 injured.
 One blast went off near the Central Police Station and another near Parliament.
 The cause of the explosions was not immediately clear, and no group has claimed responsibility.

 HAPPENING LATER

-Note: Correction: An earlier version of this newsletter misidentified who died in blasts in Uganda’s capital.
-One police officer and two civilians were killed, police said.